Choosing the Best Technology Stack for Ecommerce Development

 A web server is software that accepts requests from users, analyzes them, and provides users with requested documents.
 The two main open-source and free web servers are Apache and Nginx.

 Apache is nine years older, so it has been tried and tested since 1995.
-Nginx is younger but is gaining popularity among developers due to its architecture that allows users to process an unlimited number of requests at the same time, making it ideal for large volumes of websites.
+Nginx is younger but is gaining popularity among developers due to its architecture which allows users to process an unlimited number of requests at the same time, making it ideal for large volumes of websites.

 Databases are a vital part of the server ecosystem that allow multiple data points to be maintained and processed.
 The most popular databases are: